Shortcuts to adiabaticity with a quantum control field

-Thermal reservoirs can be beneficial for adiabaticity \cite{Shimshoni:1991,Shimshoni_1993,Amin_2008,de_Vega_2010}.
-This observation has led to the identification of open-quantum-system approaches to shortcuts to adiabaticity \cite{Avron_2010,Avron_2011,Arceci_2017,Dupays:2021,King_2023} and to the formulation of strategies for reservoir-induced transitionless quantum driving \cite{Vacanti_2014,Alipour:2020}.
-In these protocols, the incoherent dynamics is engineered through the coupling with a second quantum system, which can possess the features of a reservoir \cite{Tamascelli:2017,Ciccarello_2022} or undergo dissipative dynamics itself \cite{Poyatos_1996,Horak:1997,Menu_2022,King_2023}.
+Thermal reservoirs have also been shown to facilitate adiabatic transfers \cite{Shimshoni:1991,Shimshoni_1993,Amin_2008,de_Vega_2010}.
+This led to the identification of open-quantum-system approaches to shortcuts to adiabaticity \cite{Avron_2010,Avron_2011,Arceci_2017,Dupays:2021,King_2023} and to the formulation of strategies for reservoir-induced transitionless quantum driving \cite{Vacanti_2014,Alipour:2020}.
+In these protocols the incoherent dynamics is engineered through the coupling with a second quantum system, which can possess the features of a reservoir \cite{Tamascelli:2017,Ciccarello_2022} or undergo dissipative dynamics itself \cite{Poyatos_1996,Horak:1997,Menu_2022,King_2023}.
 The majority of these models disregard quantum correlations between the LZ qubit and the second quantum system, treating the latter as memoryless.
 Nevertheless, there are indications that memory effects can lead to more favorable speed limits \cite{Wild_2016,Alipour:2020,Menu_2022,Butler:2024}.
 In particular, it has been posited that entanglement between the LZ qubit and the {\it quantum} control field during the dynamics can be resourceful for shortcuts to adiabaticity \cite{Menu_2022}.
 This hypothesis is corroborated by studies of the multilevel LZ model \cite{Arceci_2017,Ivakhnenko:2023,Stehli_2023} and on quantum annealing protocols designed by auxiliary systems \cite{Pino_2020,Cai_2024}.